Skip to main content

 About

-Arctic Motel Simulator is a single player simulation game.
+Arctic Motel Simulator is a single player economy management game with a economy theme.
 It was developed by One Slice of Pizza Games and was released on February 11, 2025.
-It received very positive reviews from players.
+It received positive reviews from players.

-Join our Discord!
-About the Game The Arctic has always been a mysterious place.
+The Arctic has always been a mysterious place.
 Running a motel in the Arctic is also a rare experience.
 Through the Arctic Motel Simulator, we not only want to simulate the climate and changeable weather of the Arctic, but also want to bring an Arctic-style motel management experience.
-This is reflected in the following aspects: The Arctic is a vast and sparse…
+This is reflected in the following aspects: The Arctic is a vast and sparsely populated place.
+In the game, you …

 Skip User Reviews